 .
 Weren't you working on a BSG mod before this one?

 The original core of the Diaspora team used to be part of the Beyond The Red Line team.
 A series of creative differences resulted in the majority of the active team leaving and starting this game.
 Since the split we have recruited heavily though and by this point we have more team members who had nothing to do with BtRL than ex-BtRL members.
 So what happened?

 I was told to always save something for my memoires.
 Let's just say that there was a difference of opinion over our vision of the game, release schedule and management styles and leave it at that.
 You all sound so cool!
-Can I talk to you on IRC?
+Is there any way to chat with the team?

 You can find us on the #Diaspora channel at Discord